hazelcast/hazelcast-cpp-client/README.md

     std::string name;
 };
 ```
 The `IdentifiedDataSerializable` interface uses `getClassId()` and `getFactoryId()` to reconstitute the object.
-To complete the implementation, `DataSerializableFactory` should also be implemented and registered into `serialization_config` which can be accessed from `clientConfig.getSerializationConfig().addDataSerializableFactory`.
+To complete the implementation, `DataSerializableFactory` should also be implemented and registered into `serialization_config` which can be accessed from `clientConfig.get_serialization_config().addDataSerializableFactory`.
 The factory's responsibility is to return an instance of the right `IdentifiedDataSerializable` object, given the `classId`.

 A sample `DataSerializableFactory` could be implemented as follows: